 ii.
 Step 2: Determine Carrying Value Method – The carrying value method, either the amortized cost method or the lower of amortized cost or fair value method, is then determined as described in paragraph 26 based upon the initial NAIC designation from Step 1.

 iii.
-Step 3: Determine Final Designation – The final NAIC designation that shall be used for investment schedule reporting is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 27.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the six (6) NAIC designations for each CUSIP.
-This final NAIC designation shall be applicable for statutory accounting and reporting purposes (including establishing AVR charges).
-The final designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 27.a.ii.).
+Step 3: Determine Final Designation – The final NAIC designation, as determined by the modeled price range, is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 27.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the six (6) NAIC designations for each CUSIP.
+These six (6) NAIC designations are mapped to NAIC designation categories as shown in the Purposes and Procedures Manual of the NAIC Investment Analysis Office, along with instructions for tranches that have no expected loss under any of the selected modeling scenarios and instructions for non-modeled securities.
+This final NAIC designation and NAIC designation category shall be applicable for statutory accounting and reporting purposes (including investment schedule reporting and establishing RBC and AVR charges).
+The final NAIC designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 27.a.ii.).

 All Other Loan-Backed and Structured Securities: For loan-backed and structured securities not subject to paragraphs 27.a. (financial modeling) follow the established designation procedures according to the appropriate section of the Purposes and Procedures Manual of the NAIC Investment Analysis Office.
 The NAIC designation shall be applicable for statutory accounting and reporting purposes (including determining the carrying value method and establishing the AVR charges).
 The carrying value method is established as described in paragraph 26.
 Examples of these securities include, but are not limited to, mortgage-referenced securities, equipment trust certificates, credit tenant loans (CTL), 5*/6* securities, interest only (IO) securities, securities with CRP ratings (excluding RMBS/CMBS), and loan-backed and structured securities with SVO assigned NAIC designations.